Pixelators4014/Pixelators4014.github.io/content/seasons/crescendo/index.md

 We used [ROS 2 (Robot Operating System 2)](https://www.ros.org/) to run the software on the Orin nano.
 All the vision tasks were run in separate nodes, and we used ROS 2's "topics" feature to gather all the data in our custom node.
 We fused the April Tags and VSLAM with a Kalman Filter to get a more accurate position of the robot.
-The Orin Nano was connected to the RoboRIO via Ethernet, and we communicated between the two via a custom UDP protocol.
+The Orin Nano was connected to the RoboRIO via Ethernet, and we communicated between the two via a custom UDP protocol to reduce latency.

 Due to the high performance requirements, we used rust for the custom node on the Orin Nano via [Ros2 Rust](https://github.com/ros2-rust/ros2_rust).